sg-crest A Singapore Government Agency Website

 You should read these documents carefully and consider if you wish to continue with the appeal.
 You may wish to seek legal advice on the merits of your case.

-When: within 14 days after service of the notice for the record of proceedings
+Within 14 days after service of the record of proceedings and grounds of decision.

-If you do not file within the deadline, the court will treat your appeal as withdrawn and enforce its sentence or order.
+• If you do not file within the deadline, the court will treat your appeal as withdrawn.

-After you have filed the Petition of Appeal, the Court of Appeal will inform you of your appeal hearing date by post and email.
+After you have filed the Petition of Appeal, the Court of Appeal will inform you of your appeal hearing date (if any) by post and email.

-Submit the bundle of authorities to the Legal Registry
+Submit the bundle of authorities to the Supreme Court Service Hub

 • Authorities include the relevant cases, statutes, subsidiary legislation and other materials that support your arguments.
 View the Supreme Court Practice Directions for guidelines.

-• Compile the bundle of authorities in a CD, prepare 4 sets of hard copies and visit the Supreme Court Legal Registry to submit these.
+• Compile the bundle of authorities in a CD, prepare 4 sets of hard copies and visit the Supreme Court Service Hub to submit these.

 Need help?